OpenST/ost-wallet-sdk-react-native/README.md

 <br>

 ### getPin
-This function will be called by wallet SDK when it needs to get the PIN from the `app` user to authenticate any authorised action.
+This function will be called by SDK when it needs to get the PIN from the `app` user to authenticate any authorised action.
-<br>**Expected Function Definition:** Developers of client company are expected to launch their user interface to get the PIN from the user and pass back this PIN to SDK by calling **ostPinAccept.pinEntered()**
+<br>**Expected Function Definition:** Developers of client company are expected to launch their user interface to get the PIN from the user and pass this PIN back to SDK by calling **ostPinAccept.pinEntered()**

 ```
 getPin( userId, ostPinAccept)